 Here is information about grants available to museums.
 While every effort is made to keep this information as current and complete as possible, it is not exhaustive, and addresses and criteria change frequently.
 Please contact the granting agencies directly for current information.

-Objective: CPP provides funding and planning assistance to non-profit community organizations for facility construction, upgrading, expansion or acquisition projects.
+Objective: The Community Places Program (CPP) provides funding and planning assistance to non-profit community organizations for facility construction, upgrading, expansion or acquisition projects.
 Eligible projects are those which provide sustainable recreation and wellness benefits to communities.

-Grants: Non-profit community organizations can apply to CPP for up to 50% of the first $15,000 of project costs and up to 1/3 of project costs over that amount.
+Non-profit community organizations can apply to the Program for up to 50% of the first $15,000 of project costs and up to 1/3 of project costs over that amount.
 The maximum grant is $50,000.

 Objective: The Heritage Grants Program has been developed to assist Manitobans in identifying, protecting and interpreting the province's human and natural heritage.